metio/terraform-provider-k8s/docs/data-sources/multicluster_crd_antrea_io_cluster_set_v1alpha2_manifest.md

 Optional:

 - `cluster_id` (String) Identify a leader cluster in the ClusterSet.
-- `secret` (String) Name of the Secret resource in the member cluster, which stores the token to access the leader cluster's API server.
+- `secret` (String) Name of the Secret resource in the member cluster, which storesthe token to access the leader cluster's API server.
-- `server` (String) API server endpoint of the leader cluster.
-E.g. 'https://172.18.0.1:6443', 'https://example.com:6443'.
+- `server` (String) API server endpoint of the leader cluster.E.g. 'https://172.18.0.1:6443', 'https://example.com:6443'.
-- `service_account` (String) ServiceAccount in the leader cluster, from which the member cluster's token is generated.
-This is an optional field which helps admin to check which ServiceAccount is used by a member cluster to access the leader cluster.
-DEPRECATED This field is planned to be removed in the future releases.